 Despite the need for COBOL programmers to run some of the wealthiest companies in the world, most experienced programmers are nearing retirement.
 New developers tend to learn the more modern languages, seeking out hip, innovative companies that are utilizing them.

 In this course, you will learn the basics of COBOL programming, including syntax and techniques.
 You’ll learn about data definitions, file mapping, file sorting & merging, and how to code basic algorithms, among other topics.

-This class meets 2 nights per week for 14 weeks at the AIM Brain Exchange at 1902 Howard Street in Omaha, NE.
+This class meets 2 nights per week for 14 weeks for 112 hours at the AIM Brain Exchange at 1902 Howard Street in Omaha, NE.

 National Career Readiness Certificate

 Acceptance into this course requires taking the NCRC (free!) certification.
 Students interested in taking this course should obtain a Gold level or higher on the National Career Readiness Certificate.
 The National Career Readiness Certificate (NCRC) is a portable credential that indicates that you have the foundational workplace skills needed to succeed in this career path.
 The free, 3-hour assessment consists of three core tests: Applied Mathematics, Locating Information, and Reading for Information.